Far and away, the very best routes in Southern California’s most scenic and most popular cycling region!

 Towns/regions visited: Solvang, Ballard, Los Olivos, Santa Ynez, Foxen Canyon, Buellton, Lompoc, Los Alamos, and back to Buellton.

-If you are staying at a hotel in Buellton or Solvang, other than the Marriott, please park there and leave your car there during the event.
-If you are driving into Buellton on Saturday morning for the event, please be very careful how and where you park.
-Also, allow more than enough time to find proper parking.
-Please do not park at the Marriott, or any other hotel, unless you are staying there.
+If you’re staying at a hotel in Buellton or Solvang, other than the Marriott, please leave your car and ride over.
+If you’re driving to Buellton Saturday morning, please be respectful about where you park.
+Allow more than enough time to find proper parking.
+Please don’t park at the Marriott, or any other hotel, unless you are staying there.

 Use Hwy 101 to get to Buellton from either north or south.
-Take the Hwy 246/Solvang exit towards Solvang, and make a left onto McMurray Rd.
-The Marriott is on the left.
+Click here for a map.

 Click here for the Carpool and Room Share blog